Frequently Asked Questions

-Step 1: Print an Order Form and fill it out by hand.
+Step 1: Print a Scope Sheet and fill it out by hand.

-The Order Form is where you list all of the information about your project, including the scope of work that you want to appear in your estimate.
-Once you’ve completed the Order Form, scan it and save it as an image file (PDF, JPEG or TIF).
+The Scope Sheet is where you list all the information about your project, including the scope of work you want to appear in your estimate.
+Once you’ve filled out and completed the Scope Sheet, you will scan it and save it as an image file (i.e. PDF, JPEG or TIF).

-Step 2: Send us your completed Scope Sheet form.
+Step 2: Send us your completed Scope Sheet.

 Step 3: Wait for our invoice and pay it.

-We won’t bill you anything until we have reviewed your order submission and made sure that we have enough information to write your estimate.
-Once we have everything we need, we will email you an invoice through PayPal.
+We won’t bill you anything until we have reviewed your order submission and made sure we have enough information to write your estimate.
+Once we have that information, we will email you an invoice through PayPal.
 As soon as you have paid that invoice, we will begin writing your estimate.
 Our fees and billing processes are explained on our Pricing page.